dycodedev/veritrans-node/README.md

 #### 5. Cancel Transaction

-`Veritrans.transaction.cancel(id, callback)` - Cancel card payment transaction if the transaction has not been settled yet.
+`vt.transaction.cancel(id, callback)` - Cancel card payment transaction if the transaction has not been settled yet.

 __Params__: